UMass CASA

 • 4.
 To develop models for federal/municipal/private partnerships that fund new observation technologies and on-going interdisciplinary weather system research.

-Research and research-to-operations.
 Broad research areas to be addressed are:

 • Urban flooding and hydrology sensing, forecast, decision making and impacts